Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 CONCLUSION

-Louis Lamoureaux dit Rochefort and wife Marie Hébert brought a grown son and a young daughter to Louisiana from France in 1785.
+Louis Lamoureaux dit Rochefort, grandson of a Newfoundland fisherman, and Louis's wife Marie Hébert brought a grown son and a young daughter to Louisiana from France in 1785.
 Neither the son nor the daughter seems to have married, so the Acadian branch of this family did not take root in the Bayou State.

 The Lamoureauxs of South Louisiana likely are descended from a Foreign Frenchman, Louis-Ambroise, who came to Louisiana in the 1820s.
-He married twice, each time to an Acadian, in 1826 and 1840.
+He married twice, in 1826 and 1840, each time to an Acadian.
 Four of his five sons, all from his first wife, created families of their own.
 Three of them also married Acadians.
-One of them owned a single slave in the decades before the War Between the States, so the family participated only peripherally in the South's antebellum plantation economy.
-No member of the family fought in a Louisiana or Confederate unit during the War Between the States.
+One of them owned a single slave in the decades before the War of 1861, so the family participated only peripherally in the South's antebellum plantation economy.
+No member of the family fought in a Louisiana or Confederate unit during the war.
 Judging by the phone books of Lafourche valley communities today, even this family may have disappeared from the region by the late twentieth century.

 Settlement Abbreviations